simonmackinnon/RepData_PeerAssessment2/PA2_template.md

 ### Data Selection and Filtering

-Looking at the details of how the data was collected at the [Storm Events Database](http://www.ncdc.noaa.gov/stormevents/details.jsp), we can see that only observations from 1996 onwards includes data from *All Event Types (48 from Directive 10-1605)*, (as defined in [NWS Directive 10-1605](http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf)).
+Looking at the details of how the data was collected at the [Storm Events Database](http://www.ncdc.noaa.gov/stormevents/details.jsp), we can see that only observations from 1996 onward includes data from *All Event Types (48 from Directive 10-1605)*, (as defined in [NWS Directive 10-1605](http://www.ncdc.noaa.gov/stormevents/pd01016005curr.pdf)).

 We can verify that most of the observations were recorded after this date as well, by observing the frequency of observations per year in the **stormData$BGN_DATE** variable